Pevansh/learning_coach_mcp/README.md

 3. **Retrieval**: Uses semantic search to find content relevant to your current topics
 4. **Generation**: Groq (Llama 3.3 70B) generates personalized insights based on your learning context
 5. **Scoring**: RAGAS-inspired metrics score each insight for relevance

-## Development

-To extend this project:

-- Add new content sources in `content_fetcher.py`
-- Modify RAG pipeline in `digest_generator.py`
-- Add new MCP tools in `server.py`
-- Customize relevance scoring in digest generator

-## License

-MIT